Dilip Ghosh re-elected as Bengal BJP prez amid his ‘shot like dogs’ remark

 Bengal turned into hub of anti-nationals under TMC regime: Dilip Ghosh

-BJP is trying to gain power in Bengal by defating the ruling Trinamool Congress (TMC) in the next assembly election.
+BJP is trying to gain power in Bengal by defeating the ruling Trinamool Congress (TMC) in the next assembly election.

 This is Ghosh's second term as the Bengal BJP chief who was the former functionary of the BJP's ideological mentor Rashtriya Swayamsevak Sangh (RSS), he is going to lead the party till 2023.